How Can Expert Witnesses Help My New York Car Accident Claim?

 Seeking Legal Help

 Were you or a loved one recently injured in a car accident?
 We at Gattuso & Ciotoli, PLLC may be able to help.
 Contact us today to schedule a free consultation with one of our experienced New York auto accident attorneys.
 We draw on over 50 years of combined legal experience to serve personal injury victims as best we can.
-We proudly serve the Central New York area, including Fayetteville, Syracuse, Watertown, Binghamton, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+We proudly serve the Central New York area, including Syracuse, Syracuse, Watertown, Binghamton, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.